 What are the current uses and applications of big data?

-Big data for development has become a strategic tool for improving and potentiating public management to fight poverty and generate welfare opportunities for society through the analysis of data from the public sector and other actors (private sector, citizens and civil society).
+Big data for sustainable development has become a strategic tool for improving and potentiating public management to fight poverty and generate welfare opportunities for society through the analysis of data from the public sector and other actors (private sector, citizens and civil society).

 The use of big data has allowed countries to identify critical points of crime or vehicular congestion, as well as to define the causes of social behaviors regarding collective problems, and therefore providing key information to structure better public policies.